 Midclavicular fracture, the most common fracture during birth, occurs with shoulder dystocia and with normal, nontraumatic deliveries.
 Initially, the neonate is sometimes irritable and may not move the arm on the involved side either spontaneously or when the Moro reflex is elicited.
 Most clavicular fractures are greenstick and heal rapidly and uneventfully.
 A large callus forms at the fracture site within a week, and remodeling is completed within a month.
 Treatment consists of immobilizing the arm for 14 days by pinning the shirt sleeve of the involved side to the opposite side of the infant's shirt.

 The humerus and femur may be fractured in difficult deliveries.
 Most of these are greenstick, mid-shaft fractures, and excellent remodeling of the bone usually follows, even if moderate angulation occurs initially.
 A long bone may be fractured through its epiphysis, but prognosis is excellent.

 All soft tissues are susceptible to injury during birth if they have been the presenting part or the fulcrum for the forces of uterine contraction.
 Edema and ecchymosis often follow injury, particularly of the periorbital and facial tissues in face presentations and of the scrotum or labia during breech deliveries.
 Breakdown of blood within the tissues and conversion of heme to bilirubin result whenever a hematoma develops.
 This added burden of bilirubin may cause sufficient neonatal hyperbilirubinemia to require phototherapy, and rarely, exchange transfusion (see Kernicterus).
 No other treatment is needed.

-Last full review/revision March 2007 by James W. Kendig, MD
+Last full review/revision January 2015 by James W. Kendig, MD; Ursula Nawab, MD